-Having a fit horse for the coming season, whether you like competing or just want to get out hacking for longer, means that your horse is less likely to injure themselves.
+With shows looking a likihood for July, you might want to start thinking abour your horse's fitness levels.
+Whether you like competing or just want to get out hacking for longer, ensuring your horse's fitness is what it should be means they are less likely to injure themselves.
 There are many fitness plans you can find online, in magazines or on the advice of others, but make sure you read our top tips before you start your horse’s regimen to get the most out of your training.

 - Have a goal in mind; what level of fitness do you need from your horse?
 Are you planning to event at 3*?
 If not, then there's probably no need to follow your favourite top eventers' fitness plans.
 You may end up with a horse that is far too fit for you to handle!